Malicious Practices Act 1933: Consequences

-On the 22 March 1933; Dachau concentration camp was officially opened.
+On 22 March 1933; Dachau concentration camp was officially opened.

 Yet time has shown that conditions within concentration camps were harsh, dangerous and eventually, murderous.

 The Nuremberg laws were also introduced to stamp out any Jewish presence.
 Passed in 1935 at the annual party rally, the laws had two basic aims.
 Firstly the law for the protection of German blood and German honour was passed, which prohibited marriage and extra-marital intercourse between Jews and Germans.
 Secondly, the Reich Citizenship Law was also passed, which stripped Jews of their citizenship.
 However, anti-Jewish prejudice and violence did not end here, with events radicalising during Kristallnacht on 10 November 1938.

 Finally, the passing of the Enabling Law would have been fairly impossible without the Malicious Practices Act.
 As the SA and SS had surrounded the representative buildings no elected officials were able to vote other than the Nazis and their supporters.
 As such the Act was passed with ease and consequently this gave Hitler complete dictatorial powers, hence beginning the radicalisation and implementation of total Nazi rule.